-DIY Steel Magnetic Board for Kids That Doubles as A Dry Erase Board!
+DIY Steel Magnetic Board for Kids (Doubles as A Dry Erase Board)

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

-In this corner, she has all her craft supplies stored in bins and drawers and shelves.
-It’s so organized now!
-We put her bedazzled IKEA easel (check out the link for how I did it) next to the shelf.
-I also decided to put the F box I had made from using an old diaper box and wrapping paper (check out that blog post too!) on top to hold even more goodies.
+We also put her DIY bedazzled IKEA easel next to the shelf and F box I had made from using an old diaper box and wrapping paper on top to hold even more goodies.

 Toddler Magnetic Board Supplies:

-Here’s what you’ll need to assemble your own board:
+Here’s all you need to assemble your own board:

 • 2′ x 3′ sheet of galvanized steel